revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 print(str1 is str2)
 ```

-- A. True
+ A. True
     False

-- B. False
+ B. False
     False

-- C. False
+ C. False
     True

-- D. True
+ D. True
     True

 <details><summary> <b>Show Answer</b> </summary>

-**Ans**:

-  Option B is the correct one
+> Option B is the correct one

 <details><summary> <b>Explanation</b> </summary>

-- In the case of a string, == and is operators are used to check whether the given strings are equal or not.
+> In the case of a string, == and is operators are used to check whether the given strings are equal or not.

   </details>
   </details>

+  ---

 16.What is slicing and what is the use of that?

 <details><summary> <b>Show Answer</b> </summary>

-- Slicing in Python is a feature that enables accessing parts of sequences like strings, tuples, and lists.
+> Slicing in Python is a feature that enables accessing parts of sequences like strings, tuples, and lists.
-- You can also use them to modify or delete the items of mutable sequences such as lists.
+> You can also use them to modify or delete the items of mutable sequences such as lists.
 Slicing enables writing clean, concise, and readable code.

 **Syntax**:

 > slice(stop) slice(start, stop, step)

 </details>

+---

-17.What are the difference between == and is operator in python?
+17.What are the difference between **==** and **is** operator in python?

 <details><summary> <b>Show Answer</b> </summary>

 ** == **:

-- In python this operator is equality operator.
+> - In python this operator is equality operator.
-- The == operator is used when the values of two operands are equal, then the condition becomes true.
+> - The == operator is used when the values of two operands are equal, then the condition becomes true.

 **Example**: